 Thai Nakara Welness & Spa, Haarlem

 It’s the first thing we do when we arrive in Thailand.
 Getting a Thai massage.
 To be fair, the incredible affordable price in Thailand certainly has something to do with it, but it’s more than that.
-When you arrive at a good Thai massage salon, all your senses must feel, hear and give you that Thai experience.
+When you arrive at a good Thai massage salon or spa (find out where the best Spa’s in Amsterdam are), all your senses must feel, hear and give you that Thai experience.
 This is why we want to recommend Thai Nakara Welness & Spa located in Haarlem.
 As soon as you step inside, you feel like you are in Thailand.
 All the masseurs are Thai and have learned the traditional Thai massage methods back in Thailand.
 If this massage is a bit too tough for you, you can also book a hot stone massage, relaxing massage or foot massage.
 That last one is my favourite and they have two big comfortable chairs available to pamper your feet. thai-nakara-haarlem

 Find out where you can find the BEST SPA’S in AMSTERDAM!

 Travel to Japan by staying at Hotel Okura in Amsterdam!
 You can now book an exclusive STAYCATION at Hotel Okura which includes in room dining, breakfast, parking and an origami & chopstick workshop!
 You can use all the facilities such as the swimming pool and best of all, you can check-in from 10AM and check-out at 5PM the next day!
 (And if you are lucky, you will receive an upgrade!)
 Staying in luxury hotels has never been so much fun (and now is the time guys!)

 Did you know Hotel Okura also offers a Japanese HIGH TEA?